suloku/meritous-wii/trunk/readme_wii.txt

 -Only modified files are: levelblit.c, ending.c and help.c
 -The source should compile exactly just like original 1.2 source when using Makefile.pc.
 -With the current sdl-wii release you can't compile the source, as there are some audio problems.
 Also the PAL display isn't fixed.
+I had solved that myself to just find that afterwars sdl-wii's svn got the same changes.

 Compiled with:
 _____________